wonmor/wonmor/README.md

-# Look to the Stars, Just Like What Our Ancestors Did.
+# Dust pressed into a diamond by the weight of this world.

 ### [*Currently in a near-rectilinear halo orbit.*](https://johnseong.info)